stevenshiau/drbl/postrun/drbl/00-readme.txt

-# The scripts in this direcoty will be run by drbl-run-parts command AFTER drblpush is run.
+# The scripts in this directory will be run by drbl-run-parts command AFTER drblpush is run.